Living at Casa Milagro

 Is marijuana allowed since it is legal in NM or if someone has a medical card?

-Casa Milagro is a sober living house.
 Both alcohol and marijuana while legal are still not allowed on premises.
-Residents cannot be under the influence of any substance.
+Residents cannot be under the influence of any substance while on property.

 Do you provide Medication Management?

 Yes, we have a Medication Administration program and a New Mexico Board of Pharmacy Class 3 License.
 All medications (both prescribed and over the counter) and supplements are double locked in the staff office.
-It is a requirement for residents to participate in Medication Administration, be medication compliant, have a medication provider, have a doctor's prescription for everything including supplements and over the counter medications.
+It is a requirement for residents to participate in Medication Administration, have a doctor's prescription for everything including supplements and over the counter medications.
 Doctor prescribed medication prescriptions may be sent to Highlands Pharmacy, and they deliver the medications weekly.
-Residents may also pick up their own medications at the pharmacy of their choice.
+Residents may also pick up their own medications at the pharmacy of their choice, but they will be responsible for picking up that medication.

 Do you allow pets?

 Many animals over the years have lived at Casa Milagro.
 We believe it adds to healing and joy.
 Pets will be considered; they have to be current on shots, and the owner has to take good care of them.
 There is an additional pet deposit required.
-Currently, due to insurance coverage we cannot allow pet dogs or companion animal dogs.
-We do allow service dogs (a dog trained to do a specific task for an individual).
+Currently, due to insurance coverage we cannot allow pet dogs.
+We do allow support animals (with documentation from a behavioral health provider confirming the dog is a support dog) and also service dogs (a dog trained to do a specific task for an individual).

 Does someone have to be homeless?